Najwa Karam: 2007–2008: Hayda Haki, (That's What I'm Talking About) & Aam Bimzah Maak, (I'm Kidding With You)

-After four days, Karam released a video clip for "Law Ma Btekzob" by the director Fadi Haddad.
+After four days, Karam released a video clip for "Law Ma Btekzob" directed by Fadi Haddad.
 The song achieved tremendous success across the Middle East.
-Along with Law Ma Btekzob success, the song Behkeek was achieving unexpected success too in Egypt and Lebanon ranking #2 in both charts for a couple of weeks.
+Along with the success of Law Ma Btekzob, the song Behkeek was achieving unexpected success too in Egypt and Lebanon, ranking #2 in both charts for a couple of weeks.

-One of Karam's most anticipated appearance on TV show Al Arab (Final), with host Nishan, was aired on 31 May.
-She sang medley of her old and new songs and added songs for Fairuz, Sabah, Wadih El Safi and Samira Tawfiq.
-She also sang one of her old mawal "Wainak Ya Ra3i Deni" (Where are you God?) aka "Mawal El Adyan" and it achieved huge success.
+One of Karam's most anticipated appearances on the TV show Al Arab (Final), hosted by Nishan, aired on May 31.
+She sang a medley of her old and new songs and added songs for Fairuz, Sabah, Wadih El Safi, and Samira Tawfiq.
+She also sang one of her old mawal, "Wainak Ya Ra3i Deni" (Where are you God?) aka "Mawal El Adyan", and it achieved huge success.

-On 17 July 2008 Rotana released Karam's 17th studio-album, Am Bimzah Maak (I'm Joking with you).
+On July 17, 2008, Rotana released Karam's 17th studio album, Am Bimzah Maak (I'm Joking with you).
 The album received considerable success and positive reviews.
 The album contained eight songs.
-One of the most famous Arabic composer Melhim Baraket composed two songs from the album: "Kammil 3ala Rouhi" and "Gatalna El Khof".
-The album stayed for three months #1 in Virgin Mega Store Lebanon, 4 weeks #1 in UAE Virgin Mega Store, 8 Weeks in Saudi Arabia, etc.; Rotana, Karam's production company, said that Najwa Karam's last album Am Bimzah Maak, was one of the top 3 best-selling (Rotana) albums in the Middle East.
-It was chosen by Virgin MegaStore Jordan, as Top 3 most selling albums in the year of 2008.
+One of the most famous Arabic composers, Melhim Baraket, composed two songs from the album: "Kammil 3ala Rouhi" and "Gatalna El Khof".
+The album stayed for three months #1 in Virgin Mega Store Lebanon, 4 weeks #1 in UAE Virgin Mega Store, 8 Weeks in Saudi Arabia, etc.; Rotana, Karam's production company, said that Najwa Karam's last album Am Bimzah Maak was one of the top 3 best-selling (Rotana) albums in the Middle East.
+It was chosen by Virgin MegaStore Jordan as the Top 3 most selling albums in 2008.

-While four songs from Aam Bimza7 Maak; "Am Bimzah Maak", "Enta El Shams", "Amanti Galbi", and "Taa Khabik" were achieving a lot of success all over the Middle East, Karam released her second video clip from her latest album "Ma Bkhabi Aleyk" where she collaborated for the first time with Lebanese young director Randa Aalam.
+While four songs from Aam Bimza7 Maak; "Am Bimzah Maak", "Enta El Shams", "Amanti Galbi", and "Taa Khabik" were achieving success all over the Middle East, Karam released her second video clip from her latest album "Ma Bkhabi Aleyk" where she collaborated for the first time with Lebanese young director Randa Aalam.

 Karam shot a 3rd video clip from her successful album "Aam Bimza7 Maa" called "Taa Taa Khabik".
-And it played on many Music channels in the Middle East and received huge success in Lebanon, Maghreb, Syria, Jordan and the Gulf countries.
+And it played on many Music channels in the Middle East and received huge success in Lebanon, Maghreb, Syria, Jordan, and the Gulf countries.